albertgarcia7149/Lex-Java/README.md

 File information:

-Lex.java - takes input file and output file, and sorts the lines of the input file using modified merge sort algorithm and prints the result to the output file
+__Lex.java__ - takes input file and output file, and sorts the lines of the input file using modified merge sort algorithm and prints the result to the output file

-List.java - standard list ADT
+__List.java__ - standard list ADT

+__ListClient.java__ - basic test file for list ADT

-Makefile - compiles the files
+__Makefile__ - compiles the files